Accurate CritiCall Test Simulations - CritiCall Typing Test, Map Reading & More

 CritiCall Data-Entry Test

-• The CritiCall Data Entry test evaluates your ability to correctly enter data, such as names, license plate numbers / VIN numbers, addresses, telephone numbers, and other alphanumeric characters into their appropriate fields.
+The CritiCall Data Entry test evaluates your ability to correctly enter data, such as names, license plate numbers / VIN numbers, addresses, telephone numbers, and other alphanumeric characters into their appropriate fields.

-• There are two Data Entry versions: (1) Split screen with the data on one side and empty fields on the other one.
+There are two Data Entry versions: (1) Split screen with the data on one side and empty fields on the other one.
 (2) An audio recording of an emergency call with a person who says all the details.
 You’ll need to fill out the boxes only with what you hear.

-• You'll also need to respond quickly to any emergency messages that appear at the bottom of the screen (similar to the Decision-Making section).
+You'll be graded on the speed and accuracy of the data you enter into the correct boxes.
+You'll also need to respond quickly to any emergency messages that appear at the bottom of the screen (similar to the Decision-Making section).

-• Failing to respond to a decision-making message within 15 seconds after the message appears will result in a lower score.
+Failing to respond to a decision-making message within 15 seconds after the message appears will result in a lower score.

-Here's how the first Data Entry version (non-audio) looks in JobTestPrep's practice pack:
+Here's how the first Data Entry version (non-audio) looks in JobTestPrep's practice pack

 CritiCall Data Entry Test Practice JobTestPrep